 Paris is the capital of France.
 It is often referred to as a romantic city, ideal for lovers.
-It has plenty of opportunities for people who want to try coliving -- which is all the more important as Paris can be expensive to live in.
+It has plenty of opportunities for people who want to try coliving -- which is all the more critical as Paris can be expensive.
 It is a multicultural city with people of almost all nationalities living there.
-French is the main language spoken, so if you speak some, you will be welcomed.
+French is the main language spoken, so if you speak some, you will be welcome.

-Paris has been inhabited since 7600 BC, so it has a very long history.
-It was built on the banks of the River Seine and it now stretches from the Île de la Cité to well beyond the river’s banks.
-It’s 375 kilometres from the mouth of the Seine in the English Channel or La Manche as it is called in French.
+Paris has been inhabited since 7600 BC, so it has a long history.
+It was built on the banks of the River Seine, and it now stretches from the Île de la Cité to well beyond the river’s banks.
+It’s 375 kilometers from the mouth of the Seine in the English Channel or La Manche, called in French.

-It was the Parisii tribe which gave Paris its name.
+It was the Parisii tribe that gave Paris its name.
 It was the capital of France under the reign of Clovis I.

-The Left Bank area of the Seine, Rive Gauche, is the centres of intellectual learning, while the Right Bank area, Rive Droit, is the centre of the economic life in the city.
+The Left Bank area of the Seine, Rive Gauche, is the center of intellectual learning, while the Right Bank area, Rive Droit, is the center of the economic life in the city.

 Paris has a plethora of green spaces and is pleasant to stroll around.
-The most famous of these are the Bois de Boulogne and the Bois de Vincennes.
+The most famous are the Bois de Boulogne and the Bois de Vincennes.

 In the 20th and beginning of the 21st century, new parks were created under the Mayor, Jacques Chirac, who was the President of France between 1995 and 2007.

-It is almost obligatory to visit the Louvre, the world-famous museum and art gallery.
+Visiting the Louvre, the world-famous museum and art gallery, is almost obligatory.
 This is where Leonardo da Vinci’s painting of the Mona Lisa is housed.

 Facts about Paris include: